Plant Nursery Miami: Grown by Fairchild

 A particularly striking variety of the much-loved and widespread Monstera adansonii, sporting double rows of large holes on each side of the midvein, as well as many smaller holes.
 A variety of plants known for being well-adapted to life indoors, enjoying filtered light and well-drained land.
-These aroids are a natural contender for city life, with an affinity for planters and very little space needed for growth, making them excellent interior plants.
+These aroids are a natural contender for city life, with an affinity for planters and pots and very little space needed for growth, making them excellent interior plants.

 Epipremnum giganteum (Thin Leaf Form)

 An impressive climbing aroid hailing from Southeast Asia, but right at home in South Florida.
 A great landscaping workhorse, these versatile plants can serve as ground cover or can exist quite happily in a container.
 These aroids prefer shade and soils that allow for more drainage.
 This is the fastest-growing of the several forms of this species currently in Fairchild’s nursery.

 Our nursery selection of fruit trees is well-adapted to the warmth and humidity of Miami, FL but many of these trees can be successful nationwide in the right environment.
 These trees can also serve as excellent shade plants in a Miami backyard.

 An unusual, yet irresistible variety of fruit is produced from the Curuiri (or pitomba-da-baía) tree.
 The small, golden fruit is juicy with an apricot-like texture and mild, tangy flavor.
 This fruiting tree prefers full sun, but is surprisingly resilient to wind and other storms, making it a winning selection for a Miami garden.

 The orange cacao tree is a welcome addition to a modest garden.
 This small tree produces flowers and then orange fruits, called cacao pods, on its trunk.
 While this tree is attractive all on its own, the real beauty is that seeds from its pods can be used to make chocolate!